-Assignment 4: Read Hendricks pages 66-99.
+Assignment 4: Read Hendricks, Living by the Book pages 66-99.
 In a Word document indicate you finished reading this reading and list five things you learned from your reading.
-(25 points).
+Participate in the discussion board (25 points).

 Assignment 5: Type out a detailed outline of the book of Jonah.
 Be sure to put verse references after all main points and sub-points.
 Participate in the discussion board (100 points).